Dejaxxx/chart-img-webhook-service/CHART_IMG_DEFINITIVE_README.md

 2. **Daily Chart** - Shows 3 months of history with daily candles
 3. **Weekly Chart** - Shows 1 year of history with weekly candles

-Each chart includes multiple technical indicators essential for trading analysis:
+Each chart includes multiple technical indicators essential for trading analysis (ALL VISIBLE ON CHART):
 - Volume overlay
 - Moving Averages (20, 50, 200 periods)
 - RSI (Relative Strength Index)
 - MACD (Moving Average Convergence Divergence)
 - Bollinger Bands
-- Stochastic Oscillator (daily/weekly only)
+- Stochastic Oscillator

 The service automatically handles exchange mapping, so you can send "NVDA" and it converts it to "NASDAQ:NVDA" for the Chart-IMG API.